-Advocacy strategy and advocacy tactics?
-Do you know the difference?
+Advocacy Strategy and Advocacy Tactics: Do you Know the Difference?

-Let’s take a look at a hyper-local example.
+Let’s look at a hyper-local example.
 You and your neighbors love your dogs (how could you not?) and think it’s very sad that the dogs only get to see each other while on leash.
 They all want to run, play, and do whatever else it is that dogs do, unfettered by their slow (but much loved) humans.
 You want to get the city to build a dog park.
 All the cool dogs have one and so should your community.
 So, you call a meeting at the local watering hole to plan out how to get the city to build a dog park.

 Your first step is to develop your advocacy strategy:

-Your advocacy strategy is the overall plan to achieve your specific goal, which, in this example, would be to get the city to build a dog park.
+Your advocacy strategy is the plan to achieve your specific goal, which, in this example, would be to get the city to build a dog park.
 Your strategy is a plan, including a collection of tactics that build toward your goal.
 Your larger strategic plan should answer questions, including (but not limited to):

 - Who among them is movable and who is likely not?
 Know where you stand and look at the history around your issue to determine a path.

 So, what do we mean by advocacy tactics?
 They are the things you do to achieve your outcome – it’s how you carry out your strategy.
-There are a lot of options when it comes to tactics, and part of building out your overall strategy is determining which tactics will advance your goal, which might detract from it (for instance, if you set up shop in an empty lot surrounded by homes and blast “Who Let the Dogs Out?”
-24 hours a day in protest of the lack of a dog park in that space, you will likely create opposition with those neighbors), and how to balance it all with your available resources (think: people, time and money).
+There are a lot of options when it comes to tactics and part of building out your overall strategy is determining which tactics will advance your goal, which might detract from it (for instance, if you set up shop in an empty lot surrounded by homes and blast “Who Let the Dogs Out?”
+24 hours a day in protest of the lack of a dog park in that space, you will likely create opposition with those neighbors), and how to balance it all with your available resources (think: people, time, and money).

-- You can send letters, emails or call your local elected officials or the relevant decision makers when it comes to building dog parks.
+- You can send letters, emails, or call your local elected officials or the relevant decision-makers when it comes to building dog parks.

 - You can make flyers to handout (or mail) to your neighbors asking them to get involved.